-As someone who has been reviewing porn for years, it’s amusing to hear the SoCal porn industry begin to change its tune about porn made “for couples”.
-Until recently, the at-large attitude of the industry for fare directed at heterosexual couples who want to watch films together has been, er, somewhat impolite.
+As someone who has been reviewing porn for a long time, it’s amusing to watch the SoCal porn industry begin to change its tune about porn made “for couples”.
+Until recently, the at-large attitude of the industry for fare directed at heterosexual couples who want to watch films together has been, frankly, insulting.
 Still, even in the industry magazines you’ll hear filmmakers and writers referring to couples’ fare as though it were lighter, weaker, for wussies.
 Or, more appropriately, for pussies.

 That’s because it is.
 Made for the owners of pussies — women — and also for guys who are watching it with them.
 I don’t think the assumption on the part of the porn industry is that the guys are weaker for wanting to watch it with their gals, I think that they believe couples’ tastes to be weaker and need to be more watered-down because of the addition of a woman to the viewership.